tackme31/TagBasedRecommender/README.md

 }
 ```

-And replace the default class by apply the following configuration (This is just an example).
+And replace the default resolver by applying the following configuration (This is just an example).

 ```xml
 <configuration xmlns:patch="http://www.sitecore.net/xmlconfig/">